 Whether your business name is “Forest Fairy” or “Lamp Shade”, turning it into a living, breathing character is a solid choice.
 Just look at Taskrabbit’s rabbit and the Pittsburgh Penguins’ skating penguin.
 Both are easy to recall and instantly recognizable.

-We at Tailor Brands are particularly proud of The Yellow Cats mascot we’ve designed.
+We at Tailor Brands are particularly proud of The Yellow Cats mascot we’ve designed with our logo creator.
 Not only does this cat have a don’t-mess-with-me look, but it also reflects a lot about the business’s personality.

 A mascot with a lot of personality and conveys the brand’s identity?
 That’s a winning mascot.